 Pros: Fast; Can operate while Off line; Can send the order to any or multiple printers based on category.
 No drivers required.
-Cons: None, but you do require an intelligent printer.
+Cons: None, but you do require a modern printer.

 If you have the right type of printer/s, this method provides fast printing on a Local Area Network.